sgmurphy/wordpress-plugins/mappress-google-maps-for-wordpress/readme.txt

 1. Follow the installation instructions to install the new version

 == Changelog ==

+= 2.90.6 =
+* Fixed: Pro build reverted to free version due to new host server
+* Fixed: magnifying glass icon missing from search box

 = 2.90.5 =
 * Fixed: map/list toggle buttons not showing on initial load